Shirley M. Timmons, Ph.D., R.N., C.N.E.

 Contact: 864-656-2160 or firstname.lastname@example.org

-Shirley Timmons is an associate professor in the School of Nursing.
+Shirley Timmons is a professor in the School of Nursing.
 She is a certified nurse educator with research interests in minority health, health disparities, HIV/AIDS prevention, church-based health services, and health promotion.

 For more information, see her Department Profile.

-Shirley works in collaboration with GHS clinical researchers in the Center for Integrative Oncology and Survivorship Cancer Institute to help low-income breast cancer survivors through stress reduction therapy.
+Dr. Timmons works in collaboration with Prisma Health clinical researchers in the Center for Integrative Oncology and Survivorship Cancer Institute to help low-income breast cancer survivors through stress reduction therapy.
 She is also working with an embedded scholar to develop and evaluate self-management for health in chronic conditions.
-She is currently principal investigator of a funded research project to develop a dynamic population model of hypertension and stroke-related interventions using micro-simulation.